PascalCorpsman/Research/Content/FPC_and_others/Readme.md

 # FPC and others

->
-> !!
-Attention !!
->
-> This is a work in progress
->

-As a developer and user of a lot of other libraries like OpenGL or SDL there is often the need to include source code from other languages (like Phyton, C, C++, ..).
+As a developer and user of a lot of other libraries like OpenGL or SDL there is often the need to include source code from other languages (like Phyton, C, C++, Java, node.js ..).

-In this "research" i try to evaluate the different ways on how to include code written in other languages into a FreePascal application.
+In this "research" i try to evaluate the different ways on how to include code written in other languages into a FreePascal application and also give tipps and tricks on how to actually do this.

 ### Short Summary
 * use C compatibility when writing libs or adding plugin support to applications
+* evaluate carefully the pros and cons of the different techniques

 ### Detailed Discussion

 When developing applications with FreePascal, developers occasionally need to rely on external functionalities.
 These can range from simple code snippets to more complex integrations, such as connecting to a rendering engine or a sound library.
 Often, however, such functionalities are not natively available in FreePascal.
 The same applies when a developer wants to make their application extensible for others, for example through plugins - such as the AI plugin provided by [FPC_Atomic](https://github.com/PascalCorpsman/fpc_atomic).

 A common denominator that has emerged is the C programming language.
 Its structure is relatively simple, yet it provides everything necessary to extend applications.
 Instead of supporting *all* programming languages directly, FreePascal focuses on supporting C. This same decision has been made by the developers of many other languages as well.
-So, if you want to connect a Kotlin or Java application with FreePascal, C once again serves as the shared foundation.
+So, if you want to connect a e.g. Kotlin or Java application with FreePascal, C once again serves as the shared foundation.

 Depending on the scope of the code to be integrated, it can be beneficial to choose different approaches for incorporating it.
 The following sections will examine and compare various integration methods.
 Special attention will also be given to potential challenges and edge cases that may arise during implementation.